daattali/beautiful-jekyll/aboutme.md

 ![my headshot](assets/img/2019 CDT Cyber Oct machines small-6.jpg){: width="450" }

 ### Collaborators
-We would like to credit the following collaborators who contributed to the project.....ESC, illustrators etc
+We would like to credit the following collaborators who contributed to the project.....ESC, illustrators etc ian

 ### Acknowledgements
 We would like to thank our funders for enabling us to share our research, public engagement and conference activities: Bristol Digital Futures Institute, Bristol Cyber Security Group, Innovation Launchpad Network+ (Researcher-in-Residence Scheme), Research England (C-DICE: The Centre for Postdoctoral Development in Cities, Infrastructure and Energy).